-He has served on numerous advisory bodies, including the Ecosystem Restoration Program Science Board of the California Bay-Delta Authority and the National Research Council Panel on the Klamath River, and the Independent Science Advisory Board of the Northwest Power Planning Council, as well as serving as an expert witness in trials and hearings dealing with California fish issues.
+He has served on numerous advisory bodies, including the Ecosystem Restoration Program Science Board of the California Bay-Delta Authority, the National Research Council Panel on the Klamath River, and the Independent Science Advisory Board of the Northwest Power Planning Council, as well as serving as an expert witness in trials and hearings dealing with California fish issues.
 He is a Fellow of the California Academy of Sciences, the Ecological Society of America, the American Fisheries Society, and the AAAS.

-His research interests include conservation of aquatic species, habitats, and ecosystems; ecology of fishes of the San Francisco Estuary; ecology of California stream fishes; impact of introduced aquatic organisms (novel ecosystems); use of floodplains by fish; and reconciliation ecology.
+His research interests include ecology and conservation of aquatic species, habitats, and ecosystems with special emphasis on ecology of fishes of the San Francisco Estuary, ecology of California stream fishes, novel aquatic ecosystems, and taxonomy of California endemic fishes.

 He has had long-term research projects in Suisun Marsh and Putah Creek with shorter-term projects in the north Delta and other localities around northern California.